José Peseiro: Sporting CP

-Eastern Europe, Saudi Arabia
+Eastern Europe

-In the 2007 off-season, Peseiro was named manager of Panathinaikos FC.
-After failing to win the Super League Greece and also losing 4–0 to neighbouring Olympiacos F.C. in the domestic cup, he was forced to step down.
+In the 2007 off-season, Peseiro was named manager of Panathinaikos.
+After failing to win the Super League Greece and also losing 4–0 to neighbouring Olympiacos in the domestic cup, he was forced to step down.

-In June 2008, Peseiro signed a three-year contract with Romanian club FC Rapid București.
+In June 2008, Peseiro signed a three-year contract with Romanian club Rapid București.
 On 2 October, after being eliminated from the UEFA Cup by VfL Wolfsburg, he was sacked only to be reinstated a few days later; he eventually resigned on 12 January 2009, after failing to agree on a new deal.

+Saudi Arabia

 Peseiro succeeded Nasser Al-Johar at the helm of the Saudi Arabia national team in 2009, during the 2010 FIFA World Cup qualifying campaign.
-His first game occurred on 28 March, and it ended with a 2–1 away win over Iran which was the former's first ever victory in that country and the latter's first loss in nearly 40 home games; eventually, the nation failed to reach the finals in South Africa, and on 10 January 2011 he was relieved of his duties after losing the first game in the AFC Asian Cup against Syria.
+His debut took place on 28 March, and it ended with a 2–1 away win over Iran which was the former's first ever victory in that country and the latter's first loss in nearly 40 home games; eventually, the nation failed to reach the finals in South Africa after losing to Bahrain on the away goals rule, and on 10 January 2011 he was relieved of his duties following a 2–1 defeat against Syria in the 2011 AFC Asian Cup opener.

 Braga

-On 3 June 2012, Peseiro was appointed at S.C.
-Braga.
-His first major signing was Portuguese international Rúben Micael, and he qualified the club to the group stage of the Champions League for the second time in its history, after ousting Udinese on penalties.
+On 3 June 2012, Peseiro was appointed at Braga.
+His first major signing was Portuguese international Rúben Micael, and he qualified the club for the group stage of the Champions League for the second time in its history, after disposing of Udinese on penalties.

 At the end of the campaign, in spite of winning the Taça da Liga and ranking fourth in the league, Braga and Peseiro reached an agreement to terminate the manager's contract.

 Al-Wahda and Al-Ahly

-From 11 November 2013 to 11 January 2015, Peseiro worked with Al Wahda FC in the UAE Pro League.
-On 9 October of the latter year, Al Ahly SC announced his signing; upon hearing the news, fans of the latter protested against the decision based on his weak résumé.
+From 11 November 2013 to 11 January 2015, Peseiro worked with Al Wahda in the UAE Pro League.
+On 9 October of the latter year, Al Ahly announced his signing; upon hearing the news, fans of the latter protested against the decision based on his weak résumé.